 Advance Health Care Directive

-The lawyers at estate planning and elder law firm, Dennis M. Sandoval, a Professional Law Corporation, recommend that everyone have an Advance Health Care Directive and HIPAA Pre-Authorization Form as part of his or her estate plan.
+The lawyers at estate planning and elder law firm, Sandoval Legacy Group, a division of Holstrom, Block & Parke, A Professional Law Corporation, recommend that everyone have an Advance Health Care Directive and HIPAA Pre-Authorization Form as part of his or her estate plan.
 An Advance Health Care Directive, sometime known as a Health Care Power of Attorney, allows you to designate who will make health care and personal care decisions for you in the event you are unable to do so for yourself.
 These type of decisions can include whether to seek care giving in the home or in an assisted living facility, whether to seek aggressive medical treatment or palliative care, whether to continue on life support if you are terminally ill and no longer getting any enjoyment out of life, whether to authorize organ donation, and whether you will be cremated or buried.
 Sometimes, such as the case of Terri Shiavo, there is tremendous conflict among the family members with regard to hard to medical decisions such as seeking hospice and palliative care, and removing life support.
 An Advance Health Care Directive makes your wishes known and appoints the person you entrust to carry out those wishes eve when there is controversy among the family members.